hypertrace/hypertrace-docs-website/src/pages/deployments/docker.md

 ## Configuration
 - You can customize the configuration under `./config/hypertrace.properties` as needed.
-- Default configuration will work for docker for dekstop deployment which we are discussing in this section.
+- The default configuration will work for the Docker for Dekstop deployment as discussed in this section.
-- use `dev` profile while installing on docker for desktop as it is optimized for that purpose.
+- Use the `dev` profile while installing in Docker for Desktop.
+It is optimized for that purpose.

 Default configuration is as follows:
 ```bash